kaatinga/bochka/README.md

 ```

 ## Contributing:
-If you'd like to contribute to `bochka`, please raise an issue or submit a pull request on our GitHub repository.
+If you would like to contribute to `bochka`, please raise an issue or submit a pull request on our GitHub repository.